WordPress/Learn/.github/ISSUE_TEMPLATE/content-defelopment-faculty.md

 # Automation Code
 <!--
-Enter one of the codes listed in _handbook_link_ to run the automation for that content type.
+Enter a slash (/) plus one of the following words to add a new comment with the relevant development checklist.
+(Like /example) tutorial, online-workshop, lesson-plan, course
 -->